Question tags with answers – What are tag questions

 Transitional Words(phrases).
 DEFINITION: It is taken from the word transfer which means to take us from one idea to another idea.
 More clearly: The transition words/phrases

 Phrasal verb or verbal phrase.
-A phrasal verb is made of a phrase. what is the phrase: A collection of words that may contain a
+A phrasal verb is made of a phrase.
+What is the phrase: A collection of words that may contain a

 The figure of speech means the shape/ purpose of speech or statement.
 When we make sentences or speeches we have to follow two things.
 1)